2011–12 Washington State Cougars men's basketball team

+Previous season

+The Cougars went 22–13 for the 2010–11 season.
+They then made the NIT semifinals where they were eliminated by Wichita State.

 Departures

-The Cougars lost their leading scorer Klay Thompson because of the 2011 NBA Draft.
+The Cougars lost their leading scorer Klay Thompson because of the 2011 NBA draft.
 He was averaging over 21 points per game.
 In addition to Klay Thompson, they also lost DeAngelo Casto due to play in the Turkish league and Dre Winston transfer to Portland State.